mahmoodalisha/FaqSystem/README.md

 # FAQ System

 A **FAQ System** built using **Express.js** for the backend and **React.js** for the frontend.
 It allows users to view frequently asked questions and admins to manage FAQs efficiently.
-The backend uses Redis for caching and supports multilingual translations.
+The backend uses Redis for caching and supports multilingual translations!

 ## Features
 - **RESTful API** for FAQ management